-Dy aciault v rtual machine is created with the latest CHARON executa ible image version installed on t he system.
-To change the version of the executable imag ge for the VM: choose the d esired executable image from the list box below, press the he (Apply) button, restart the VM. , , , , , , , , , , , , , , , , , , , Executable: CHARON-VAX, 4.11.20404 · Apply
+by uclault, v rtual machine is created with the latest CHARON executable in iaye version installed on t ne system.
+To change the version of the executable image for the VM: sired executable image from the list box below, press the choose the a saired exceedable image from the first box below, press the VA ,pry, barron, rostart ino rim Executable: CHARON-VAX.
+4.11.20404 ▼ Apply